Hollabrunn

 Hollabrunn ([hɔlaˈbʁʊn]) is a district capital town in the Austrian state of Lower Austria, on the Göllersbach river.
 It is situated in the heart of the biggest wine region of Austria, the Weinviertel.

 History

-The surroundings of Hollabrunn were first settled in neolithic times.
+The surroundings of Hollabrunn were first settled in Neolithic times.
 Around 300 B.C. one of the most significant La Tène culture cities in central Europe briefly flourished on the southern slopes of the Sandberg hill at Roseldorf close to the village of Platt, a few kilometers to the northwest of Hollabrunn.

-On November 16, 1805, the nearby town of Schöngrabern was the site of a battle between the French Napoleonic troops under Joachim Murat (including general Nicolas Charles Oudinot, who was wounded) and the Russian general Pyotr Bagration (who was protecting Kutuzov's retreat north).
+During the War of the Third Coalition, the nearby town of Schöngrabern on 16 November 1805 was the site of a battle between the French Napoleonic troops under Joachim Murat (including general Nicolas Oudinot, who was wounded) and the Russian general Pyotr Bagration (who was protecting Kutuzov's retreat north towards Austerlitz).